southeastaurantia/CoronaEngine/docs/CMAKE_GUIDE_en.md

 - `corona_options.cmake`: Defines the main build options (see section above).
 - `corona_python.cmake`: Manages the discovery of the embedded Python interpreter and its dependencies.
-- `corona_third_party.cmake`: Manages all external third-party libraries (like EnTT, spdlog, glfw) using `FetchContent`.
+- `corona_third_party.cmake`: Manages all external third-party libraries using `FetchContent`.
 This ensures dependencies are downloaded and configured automatically.
 - `corona_compile_config.cmake`: Sets project-wide compiler flags, C++ standard, and preprocessor definitions.
 - `corona_collect_module.cmake`: Provides the `corona_collect_module()` function, which automatically discovers and adds source and header files from a given module directory, simplifying target definitions.
 - `corona_runtime_deps.cmake`: Provides the `corona_runtime_deps()` function, which copies necessary runtime dependencies (like DLLs from third-party libraries) to the target's output directory.